 A long day deserves a good night’s rest.
 If you prefer modern hotels with a little less quirk, head to the Doubletree by Hilton or Downtown SpringHill Suites.
 For something unique, try the Historic Melrose Hotel on Colorado Avenue.
 This hotel first opened in 1908, and the current owners turn up the Edwardian charm with interior décor that is reminiscent of a bygone era.

-Grand Junction offers myriad flavors and sights that you’re unlikely to find anywhere else on the Western Slope – and all are easily accessible in a weekend.
+Grand Junction offers myriad flavors and sights that you’re unlikely to find anywhere else – and all are easily accessible in a weekend.
 For ladies on the move, this is one town where you’ll find both urban comforts and remote relaxation in one place.

 Have you had a girls' trip to Wine Country?
 Share your photos and videos on social media and tag them with #ShareGJ.